Experimental Examples

 In this experiment, LifeAct was used to visualize actin cytoskeleton reorganization in human macrophages during phagocytosis of borreliae.

 Phagocytosis of borreliae by a primary human macrophage.
-Time-lapse movie of a confocal z-stack showing a primary human macrophage expressing RFP-LifeAct (red) internalizing several GFP-expressing spirochetes (green) with actin-rich cell protrusions.
+Time-lapse video of a confocal z-stack showing a primary human macrophage expressing RFP-LifeAct (red) internalizing several GFP-expressing spirochetes (green) with actin-rich cell protrusions.
 Sequence 41 min.
 Data by Dr. Mirko Himmel and Prof. Stefan Linder, PhD, Universitätsklinikum Hamburg-Eppendorf, Germany, http://www.linderlab.de/.

 Live Imaging of Gap Closure in a Wound Healing Assay